 TEDxStanleyPark’s environmental impact is as low as possible:

-TEDxStanleyPark will be held on Saturday, March 4, 2017.
-Breakfast is served and the registration kiosks open at 8:00am.
-The lobby and auditorium doors, coat check, food concessions and lobby exhibits open at 8:30am.
-The event concludes no later than 6pm.
-The after party commences at 6:05pm and runs until 9:00pm.
+TEDxStanleyPark will be held on Saturday, March 3, 2018.
+Continental breakfast is served and the registration opens at 8:00am in the lobby of the Vancouver Community College at the corner of Dunsmuir and Hamilton (60 m north of the Queen Elizabeth Theatre).
+The Queen Elizabeth Theatre lobby and auditorium doors, coat check, food concessions and lobby exhibits open at 8:30am.
+The event concludes at 5:30pm.
+The after party (invitation only) commences at 5:35pm and runs until 7:30pm.

 At the Queen Elizabeth Theatre, 650 Hamilton Street, Vancouver, V6B 5N6, phone 604.665.3050.